Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Acknowledgments

 Our results, combined with recent tailored architectures beyond the fusion-based paradigm leveraging RUS gates and measurements \cite{de2024spin, paesani2023high, hilaire2024enhanced}, highlight the untapped potential of hybrid platforms.
 These advancements open critical avenues for developing more efficient fault-tolerant photonic architectures, accelerating progress toward utility-scale quantum computation while minimizing resource costs. \\

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-The authors thank Gr\'egoire de Gliniasty, Emilio Annoni, and Niccolo Somaschi for fruitful discussions; Rawad Mezher, Nicolas Maring, Jean Senellart, Thomas Volz, and Andrew White for valuable feedback on the manuscript.
-This work has been co-funded by the European Commission as part of the EIC accelerator program under the grant agreement 190188855 for SEPOQC project and by the Horizon-CL4 program under the grant agreement 101135288 for EPIQUE project.
+The authors thank Gr\'egoire de Gliniasty, Katia Hakem, Emilio Annoni, and Niccolo Somaschi for fruitful discussions; Rawad Mezher, Nicolas Maring, Jean Senellart, Thomas Volz, and Andrew White for valuable feedback on the manuscript.
+This work has been co-funded by the Plan France 2030 through the PROQCIMA program, the TUF-TOPIQC program, the OECQ i-démo project, and the ANR projects ANR-22-PETQ-0006 (NISQ2LSQ) and ANR-22-PETQ-0013 (Oqulus).
+This work has also been co-funded by the Horizon-CL4 program under the grant agreement 101135288 for the EPIQUE project.